Black Hole Gravitational Phenomena in Higher-Order Curvature-Scalar Gravity: Quasinormal mode spectra

-Figure \ref{tentenpot} shows the behavior of the tensor potential $\mathcal{V}^{t}(r,\ell,\xi)$ as a function of the radial coordinate $r$ for several values of $\ell$ and $\xi$.
+Fig.~\ref{tentenpot} shows the behavior of the tensor potential $\mathcal{V}^{t}(r,\ell,\xi)$ as a function of the radial coordinate $r$ for several values of $\ell$ and $\xi$.
 The curves demonstrate that larger $\xi$ or $\ell$ shift the peak upward and broaden the barrier, indicating stronger confinement of the perturbations.
 Since the geometry is asymptotically flat, the potential smoothly falls to zero as $r \to \infty$, in accordance with the expected behavior at spatial infinity.

-The associated quasinormal resonances are summarized in Tables \ref{tensortabqnm1}, \ref{tensortabqnm2}, and \ref{tensortabqnm3} for different combinations of $\xi$, $M$, and $\ell$.
-Across all examined tensor modes ($\ell = 1, 2, 3$ with overtones $\omega_{0}$, $\omega_{1}$, and $\omega_{2}$), the data reveal a consistent trend: as $\xi$ increases, the corresponding imaginary parts of the frequencies decreases, leading to more slowly decaying oscillations.
+The associated quasinormal resonances are summarized in Table \ref{tab:tensorqnm} for different combinations of $\xi$, and $\ell$.
+A tensor QNM deviation are represented in Fig.~\ref{fig:deltensor}.
+As $\xi$ increases, the real part, $\omega_R$ of the quasinormal frequency shifts toward larger values, whereas $|\omega_I|$ decreases.
+The tensor modes therefore oscillate more rapidly and decay more slowly than in the Schwarzschild limit.